Ttanvi996/A-Multimodal-LLM-Framework-for-Cyber-Threat-Detection-on-Mobile-Devices/README.md

 * Severity rating (1–10)
 * Recommended action summaries

-This adds interpretability and makes the results accessible to non-experts.
+This adds interpretability and makes the results accessible to non-technical members.